haocheng6/rollup-plugin-github-code-import/README.md

 ## Examples

-The output of the following examples can be found at the documentation page.
+The output of the following examples can be found at the [documentation page][4].

 ### Importing an Entire File